 Many products made with PFAS are used and discarded every day.
-The chemicals end up in landfills where they leach into the environment and enter the food chain.
-Every day, PFAS are flushed into waterways.
-Other products with PFAS break down and create PFAS dust, which is inhaled or ingested.
+These chemicals end up in landfills where they leach into the soil and enter the environment and the food chain.
+Every day, PFAS are flushed down drains and into waterways.
+And every day, as furniture, electronics, and other products containing PFAS age and break down, they create PFAS dust, which people inhale or ingest.
+(Researchers have found PFAS in fish across North America; in the air, rain, and water of the Great Lakes; in makeup, paper-based food packaging, and hygiene products; and in clothing, such as school uniforms, rain jackets, and kids' winter gloves.)